Medically reviewed on Feb 10, 2019

 Precautions While Using trametinib

 Using trametinib while you are pregnant can harm your unborn baby.
-Use an effective form of birth control to keep from getting pregnant during therapy and for 4 months after the last dose.
+Use an effective form of birth control to keep from getting pregnant during treatment with trametinib and for at least 4 months after the last dose.
 If you think you have become pregnant while using the medicine, tell your doctor right away.

-Tell your doctor right away if you have a cough, shortness of breath, chest tightness, or any type of breathing problem with trametinib.
+Tell your doctor right away if you have a cough, trouble breathing, chest tightness, or any type of breathing problem with trametinib.
 These could be symptoms of a serious lung problem.

 Check with your doctor right away if you have a severe skin rash, acne, or redness, swelling, peeling, or tenderness of the hands or feet.
 These may be symptoms of a serious skin problem.